GoogleCloudPlatform/terraform-google-cloud-run/modules/secure-cloud-run/README.md

 The resources/services/activations/deletions that this module will create/trigger are:

-* secure-cloud-run-network module will apply:
+* secure-serverless-net module will apply:
   * Creates Firewall rules on your **VPC Project**.
     * Serverless to VPC Connector
     * VPC Connector to Serverless